Goran Bregović: Early life

-Born in Sarajevo, PR Bosnia-Herzegovina, FPR Yugoslavia to a Croatian father Franjo Bregović and Serbian mother Borka Perišić, Goran grew up with two younger siblings—brother Predrag and sister Dajana.
-Their father was from the Croatian region of Prigorje, specifically Sveti Petar Čvrstec village near Križevci, while their mother was born in Virovitica to parents that had shortly before her birth arrived in the nearby village of Čemernica, settling there from the village of Kazanci near Gacko in East Herzegovina.
+Born in Sarajevo, PR Bosnia and Herzegovina, FPR Yugoslavia to a Croat father Franjo Bregović and a Serb mother Borka Perišić, Goran grew up with two younger siblings—brother Predrag and sister Dajana.
+Their father was from the Croatian region of Prigorje, specifically the village of Sveti Petar Čvrstec near Križevci, while their mother was born in Virovitica to parents that had shortly before her birth arrived in the nearby village of Čemernica, settling there from the village of Kazanci near Gacko in East Herzegovina.

 Goran's maternal grandfather fought in the Royal Serbian Army at the Salonica front during World War I and as a reward received land in Slavonia, where he soon moved his family.
-When the Second World War began, Goran's grandfather joined the Yugoslav Partisans, and his grandmother, two uncles, aunt and mother were taken to the Jasenovac concentration camp, where at the gate of the camp they were exchanged for some captured Germans.
+When the World War II in Yugoslavia began, Goran's grandfather joined the Yugoslav Partisans, and his grandmother, two uncles, aunt and mother were taken to the Jasenovac concentration camp, where at the gate of the camp they were exchanged for some captured Germans.
 The family arrived in Serbia whilst his grandmother supported the children throughout the war by smuggling tobacco from Herzegovina.
 She jumped off the train before entering the Belgrade train station.
-Goran's maternal uncle was Serb priest and Chetnik leader Radojica Perišić (1906 - April 1945), one of the main leaders of the June 1941 uprising in eastern Herzegovina during World War II.
+Goran's maternal uncle was the Serb priest and Chetnik leader Radojica Perišić (1906 – April 1945), one of the main leaders of the June 1941 uprising in eastern Herzegovina during World War II.
 During the war he was commander of the Chetnik Gacko Brigade, who were the first guerrilla force in Nazi-occupied Europe to liberate territory.
-Perišić was killed by the Ustaše in April 1945.
+Perišić was killed by the Ustashas in April 1945.